Fall Maintenance: End-of-Summer Gardening Tips

 Cold Frames and Hot Beds

 A cold frame, for those who aren’t familiar, essentially is a mini greenhouse that lets you grow cool crops, such as lettuce, well into fall.
 Most cold frames are simple DIY affairs constructed with four short walls (or you can dig a hole instead) topped with an old storm window.
-As such, they're perhaps one of the original examples of upcycling, back when it was referred to as "using up some of that old crap in the shed."
-If you build a cold frame now you'll get to use it twice before next summer because they're also handy for starting and hardening plants a little early in spring.
+As such, they're one of the original examples of upcycling, back when it was referred to as "using up some of that old crap in the shed."
+If you build a cold frame now, you can use it twice before next summer because it'll also be handy for starting and hardening plants early in spring.
 Nervous about making your own, or think now would be a nice time to build a garden shed?
 Call a handyman!

-For fall and every other season, the best sources of gardening information are local gardening and landscape professionals, as well as state and local extension services.
-These folks know what works best in your climate and can steer you toward local stores and other resources for getting what you need.
-The most comprehensive extension programs typically are run by state agricultural ("ag") universities and offer online content and call-in help lines manned by certified Master Gardeners.
-Many cities have small extension offices and can be great sources for finding cheap mulch and other garden materials, and don't be afraid to call for help from a landscaper.
+For fall and every other season, the best sources of gardening information are local garden and landscape professionals, as well as state and local extension services.
+These folks know what works in your climate and can steer you toward local stores and other resources for getting what you need.
+The most comprehensive extension programs typically are run by state agricultural universities and offer online content and call-in help lines manned by certified Master Gardeners.
+Many cities have small extension offices and can be great sources for finding cheap mulch and other garden materials.
+Don't be afraid to call for help from a landscaper.
 Whether you're a resident of Podunk, Illinois or Baltimore, Maryland, landscapers are there for you.

 Philip Schmidt writes for Networx.com.